Allen Clarke (educationalist)

 Cyril Alfred Allen Clarke (20 August 1910 – 12 July 2007) was the founding head of Holland Park School, which was the flagship of the comprehensive education ideal.
 Holland Park School, of which Allen Clarke was the first headmaster, was in the 1960s the most famous of its kind in the UK.
 Founded in 1958, it was dubbed the "socialist Eton" and was the showcase comprehensive school of state education, which aimed to rectify the divisive damage caused by a system that had virtually typecast children as educable or not by the age of 11.

 Education

-Clarke was educated at Langley School, Loddon, near Norwich, and the University of London, where he read history.
+Clarke was educated at the Norwich High School for Boys in Norwich and the University of London, where he read history.

 Personal life

 He married, in 1934, Edna Francis (died 1981).
 They had three sons.
 One of his sons, Robin, died in 1979.

 Career

 After teacher training at Culham College of Education in Oxfordshire, he joined the London Teaching Service in 1933.

 At the outbreak of war he was called up into the Royal Artillery, rising to the rank of major.
 When the war came to an end he was retained for another year on the staff of the education branch of the Allied Military Government of Germany.
 One of his tasks was the reorganization of schools in the Munich region.

 He was demobilised in 1946 and returned to teaching in London.
 Then he became assistant master at Haberdashers' Aske's Boys' School, New Cross.
 In 1951, he was headmaster at Isledon Secondary School, Islington, until 1955.
 He then spent two years as head of Battersea Secondary School before being offered the headship of Holland Park School in 1957.

 This progressive west London comprehensive school offered an education to thousands as an alternative to poorly rated secondary modern schools designed for those unable to make the 11-Plus examination system for a state grammar school education.

-Holland Park School was glamorous, rubbing shoulders, with the prosperous Kensington and Chelsea borough whose children tended to be privately educated, and yet also included students from the crime and race-riot-ridden Notting Hill area.

 In himself, Clarke seemed an unlikely leader for such a radical experiment.
 He was mild-mannered and conservatively dressed in an academic gown.
 On one hand Holland Park School had a reputation among wary conservatives in the Swinging Sixties as a progressive hotbed of perceived dubious morals, and on the other the institution Clarke moulded was run on traditional lines.
 Its pupils wore a uniform, whose jacket sported the school crest, and the school was run on a house system.

 Yet Clarke's previous experience had included the headships of two London secondary moderns.
 That, combined with teaching in a direct grant grammar school, had shown him what equal opportunity could do when combined with the encouragement of excellence.

 He was headmaster of Holland Park School from 1957 to 1971.